 My first step is to stop writing everything down.
 I prefer taking notes longhand and I write slowly.
 I’ve been told painfully slow.
 Which adds up to an inability to take down fully realized and complete notes.

 Know yourself.
-If you try to take all the notes all the time, you might need to consider using your laptop for note taking.
+If you try to take all the notes all the time, you might need to consider using your laptop for note-taking.
 I do it more often than I’m happy with.
 But I can type A LOT faster than I can write.
 So if speed is a necessity (say during a keynote or conference session) you may be better served with a keyboard.

 Here’s the strategy I use:

-- Start with a keyword – something said that shows or references the core statement you want to make
+- Start with a keyword – something said that shows or references the core statement you want to make a note of.

-note of. - Expand on the keyword with related information – anything from a note about something said for you to circle back on to details about further reading.
+- Expand on the keyword with related information – anything from a note about something said for you to circle back on to details about further reading.

 - Only note key ideas and data – don’t get bogged down trying to rewrite or copy exactly a statement.

 My notebooks are full of numbered and bulleted lists.
-I start with a high-level idea, list sub-ideas as bullets, then fill in details.
+I start with a high-level idea, list sub-ideas as bullets, and then fill in the details.
 The goal is to highlight the most important pieces of information without trying to copy down everything you hear or see.

 2. Copy to the Cloud

 Full disclosure: I suck at copying my notes to a file or Evernote.
 But the most effective notes are those you’ve curated (more on this later); which means you need to organize them into a system.
-And unless you’ve got a sophisticated notebook organization plan,
+And unless you’ve got a sophisticated notebook organization plan, you’ll need to use folders and lists online.

 I like Evernote for organizing (which we will also touch on next), but really any online word processor will work.
 What you should not do is create files in Word or Text Editor and save them locally in a folder.
 It’s 2020 people, use the cloud!

 Not just because you avoid the risk of losing those notes if the machine they are saved on crashes.
-Cloud based note taking means access.
+Cloud-based note taking means access.
 Evernote is on my laptop and my phone, which means I can easily find or update my notes on the go.

 The point here is that, in order to achieve our next step, we need to get our notes into a digital format.
 There’s a silver lining to all this typing—copying these notes will allow us to weed out bad or unhelpful notes.
 And to clarify our own thoughts.